zhengzhong/petshop/docs/day-03-pet-shop-v2.md

-# The PetShop project: Third day on Ethereum
+# The PetShop project, day 3: Upgrading the PetShop NFT

 On the third day, I'm going to upgrade my PetShop NFT to version 2.